Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 ____
 This cell is linked to a teleport trap in area K73.

 Treasure.
-A search of the corpse yields a sheathed longsword and two belt pouches, one containing five gemstones (50 gp each) and the other containing a po­ tion ofheroism.
+A search of the corpse yields a sheathed longsword and two belt pouches, one containing five gemstones (50 gp each) and the other containing a potion of heroism.

 K74D.
 EMPTY CELL

 This cell contains nothing of interest.

 K74E.
-END OFTHE RIDE·
+END OFTHE RIDE

-This cell is linked to a telt,port trap in are.a K73.
+This cell is linked to a teleport trap in are.a K73.

 Secret Door.
 A secret door is:s fe.et up from the floor on the north wall of this cell.
-Tlie secret door can't be opened from this side without.the use of a knock spell or similar magic.
-Behind the secret door 1s a chute of pol­ ished black marble that slants upward (area K82).
+The secret door can't be opened from this side without.the use of a knock spell or similar magic.
+Behind the secret door 1s a chute of polished black marble that slants upward (area K82).

 K74F.
 EMPTY CELL